nashville-data-nerds/think_tennessee/README.md

 ## Deliverable Feedback

-Feedback for deliverables will be done through GitHub Pull requests.
-This will allow for us to iterate within GitHub and track those changes all within a pull request which can be tied to an issue in GitHub that will provide the scope of the task.
+Feedback for deliverables will be done through Google Docs.
+This will be faciliated by first opening a Pull Request in GitHub so your code can be reviewed.
+After you have spun up the Pull Request, please copy the visual as well as the description of the visual into a Google Doc stored here (GDrive/ThinkTennessee/Visualizations)[https://drive.google.com/drive/folders/12TZpmHI1ziUb9ebUWdymNrJVhNydIETm?usp=sharing] with the same name as the folder.
+As you iterate on the visual, please attend the subsequent visuals to the Google Doc so we can the adjustments to the visuals.

+Please include a link in the Pull Request to the Google Doc and a link to the Google Doc in the Pull Request.
+This will allow for a clear association between the code and the visual being worked on.

 ## Source Control Strategy